 04Cash Flow from Operations/Average Total Liabilities

 Cash flow from Operations/Average total liabilities is a similar ratio to the commonly-used total debt/total assets ratio.
 Both measure the solvency of a company or its ability to pay its debts and keep its head above water.
 The former is better, however, as it measures this ability over a period of time rather than at a point in time since it uses average figures.

 This ratio is calculated as follows:

-Cash flow from Operations/Average Total Liabilities = _______% where:
+Cash flow from Operations/Average Total Liabilities = _______percent

 The higher the ratio, the better the firm's financial flexibility and its ability to pay its debts.

 The current ratio is the most simple of the cash flow ratios.
-It tells the business owner if current assets are sufficient to meet current debt.
+It tells the business owner if current assets are sufficient to meet the company's current debt.
 The ratio is calculated as follows:

 Quick Ratio = Current Assets - Inventory/Current Liabilities where all terms are taken off the firm's balance sheet.